In Austin, 1 in 4 Pot Busts Doesn’t Lead to Arrest

 A bill to be filed in the next state legislative session in January aims to change that.
 State Representative Harold Dutton (D-Houston) will propose legislation to reduce possession of less than an ounce of marijuana to a Class C Misdemeanor.
 Then it really would be like getting a parking ticket, except he his bill includes a mandatory class on the health risks of smoking marijuana.

 But the bill faces slim odds.
 Dutton says he has filed a similar version of his bill in the last four sessions.
-None have passed.
+None has passed.

 Update on Nov.
 16, 2012: Dutton has filed his legislation.
 House Bill 184 would reduce penalties for less than two ounces of marijuana or "synthetic cannabinoid" to a Class C Misdemeanor.
 He also filed a separate bill that would reduce possession of less than a gram of harder drugs from a state jail felony to a Class A Misdemeanor.
 Thanks to the criminal justice blog Grits for Breakfast for the heads up.